MeridjaNassim/bootstrap-landing-page/README.md

 A Landing page built using bootstrap 4 for learning purposes

 # Credit
-Design and template and basically code goes to : @Drew Rayan Youtube channel https://www.youtube.com/user/DrewOnCue
+Design and template and basically code goes to : @Drew Ryan Youtube channel https://www.youtube.com/user/DrewOnCue